 Welcome to the New London Garden Club

 Our members come from New London and the surrounding towns drawn together by shared interests and enthusiasm for gardening, plant material design, civic beautification and improvement, protection of the environment and native species, and community service.
 The Club offers nine exciting program meetings each year; the programs are as diverse as stonewall building, recycling technology, and home vegetable gardening.
 Visitors are welcome to all the programs listed under the Program Calendar.
+The Club is a 501(c)(3) organization and all contributions are tax deductible within the limits of the law.

 Civic Beautification of